You have a bright future ahead of you at USD. We are here to help make sure it's affordable.

 Here are three steps you can take to get started:

 Once you know the estimated tuition and fees you can expect at USD, you will be better prepared to make a plan to pay for your education.
 Check out the tuition and costs resource that best applies to you to learn more.

-Use our Cost Comparison Worksheet to walk through the process of comparing the costs of a USD education with those of other schools.
+Use our Cost Comparison Worksheet to walk through the process of comparing the costs of a USD undergraduate education with those of other schools.